-Way before credit scoring, mortgages were manually assessed by your local Building Society Manager.
-Lenders then decided to move towards more uniform income assessments to provide a consistent approach in the 1990s.
+Before the days of credit scoring, mortgages were manually assessed by your local Building Society Manager.
+In the 1990s, lenders slowly moved towards a more uniform income assessment to provide a more consistent approach.

-During the time of the credit crunch in the 2000s, these income multipliers kept becoming more and more generous.
-Of course, some Lenders allowed their customers to “self-certify” their incomes with no background checks such as payslips.
+In the midst of the credit crunch in the 2000s, these income multipliers kept becoming more and more generous.
+Obviously, some lenders allowed their customers to “self-certify” their incomes with no background checks like payslips.

-In 2014, the Mortgage Market Review (MMR) was brought in once the market had finally recovered.
-This brought a new set of guidelines for Lenders to adhere to.
-The old income multiplier method was stopped and replaced with new, more sophisticated affordability calculators.
+The Mortgage Market Review (MMR) was introduced in 2014 when the market finally recovered.
+This introduced a new set of guidelines for lenders to adhere to.
+As well as this, the old income method was stopped and replaced with new, more sophisticated affordability calculators.

-These new calculators gave a closer look into an applicant’s spending habits and net disposable income.
-This meant that the Lender could have an in-depth look into your bank statements to ensure that unaffordable mortgages were not granted as they were before the Mortgage Market Review was introduced.
+These new calculators gave a more in-depth look into an applicant’s spending habits and net disposable income.
+This meant that the Lender could have further insight into your bank statements to ensure that unaffordable mortgages were not granted as they were before the Mortgage Market Review was introduced.

-To this day, there is still a “lending cap” in place at about 4.75 times your annual income but your expenditures are also analysed.
-For example, Lenders seem to penalise low-earners and sometimes things like gambling can sometimes affect your chances of being lent the money.
-Some take pension contributions as a fixed outgoing so would often lend, say a public sector worker with a big pension deduction less than a private sector and so on.
+Today, there is still a “lending cap” in place at about 4.75 times your annual income but your expenditures are also analysed.
+For instance, lenders seem to penalise low-earners and sometimes factors like gambling can sometimes affect your chance of being lent the money.
+In some cases, they take pension contributions as a fixed outgoing so would usually lend, say a public sector worker with a big pension deduction less than a private sector and so on.

-If you are looking to maximise your borrowing capacity to obtain the home you want to buy then we would recommend that you speak to an Expert Mortgage Broker in Durham, like us.
-A Mortgage Advisor in Durham will research the property market on your behalf and try to find a Lender that will lend you the amount you need lending.
+For those looking to maximise your borrowing capacity to get the home you buy, our team recommend that you get in touch with an expert Mortgage Broker in Durham, like ourselves.
+When you contact us, we will connect you with an expert Mortgage Advisor in Durham who will research the property market for you and look to find a lender that will lend you the amount you need lending.